Red flag (politics): Arab world

 Recent and current Arabian red flags include those of Muscat and Oman, the individual emirates of the United Arab Emirates, the Sheikhdom of Kuwait, Bahrain, and Qatar.

 China

-Decorative red flags in Tiananmen Square, in the front of Great Hall of the People.
+Decorative red flags in Tiananmen Square, in front of the Great Hall of the People.

-The flag of the Chinese Communist Party was adopted in 1942 and slightly modified in 1966.
+A rendering flag of the Chinese Communist Party was adopted in 1942, before its design standardization in 1996.

 In China, both the Nationalist Party-led Republic of China and the Communist Party-led People's Republic of China use red fields for their flags, referencing their revolutionary origins.
 Streets, buildings, businesses and product brands named after the red flag are common in China as a result of recuperation.
 For example, a famous line of limousine cars manufactured by China FAW Group Corporation has the brand name of Red Flag.
 In 1967 during the Cultural Revolution, Pilal in Akto County, Kizilsu, Xinjiang, China was renamed as Hongqi Commune (红旗公社), meaning 'red flag commune'.
 In 1968, Baykurut Commune in Ulugqat County, Kizilsu, Xinjiang, China was also renamed as Hongqi Commune.